xability/maidr/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 3 License.

 ## Contact